-- 1.The Development Study: A study in the development of medicine through time.
+- The Development Study: A study in the development of medicine through time.
 In this course we look at the way that medicine has developed from 1250AD with the struggles of Medieval doctors to modern day keyhole surgery. - 2.
 The Historical Environment study: The Medicine of the Western front.
 This study is linked to the development study.
 It concentrates on one very specific area of history and how change was produced in a short time. - 3.
 The Depth Study: Nazi Germany 1919 to 1939.
 This study focuses on the death of a democracy and the rise to power of the most vicious dictatorship in history. - 4.
-The Period study: A study of the American West.
-In this module we examine how America grew into a superpower through its expansion into the western half of the USA - 5.
+The Period study: A study of the Cold War In this module we examine how the world came close to, but avoided a Third World war. - 5.
 The British Study: A study of the history of the Norman Conquest.
 The event which has done more than any other to shape our country?